 Typically, most customer service representatives only need a high school diploma.
 However, for some specific industries, more certification is needed.
 For example, agents in health-related companies may need HIPAA certification.
 Most companies develop their own training course to certify their customer service agents.
 Make sure to have the parameters clearly laid out throughout the interview process.
 You can set tiers of skills ranging from “a must,” to “nice to have,” and all the way down to “bonus.”

-So, we’ve figured out who we need for our customer service team.
-Now let’s examine what they need to do:
+Now that we’ve figured out who we need for our customer service team, we'll need to be clear on what they need to do:

 A small customer service team cannot possibly keep all channels occupied 24/7.
 Identify your strongest channel(s) and keep the focus there.
 This can include email, social media, phone, live chats, self service tools, to name a few.
 While we know you want to be able to reach customers wherever they are, it’s better to give excellent customer service in one or two of these areas rather than attempting them all and giving spotty service.